CASFRI/CASFRI/doc/procedures/protocols.md

     1. Always output a .md file so the document can be viewed on GitHub
     2. Any external files such as csv tables should be stored in a sub-folder called *rmdTabs*
     3. Tables to be added should be stored as csv files
+    4. If an .Rmd file is present, always edit it, rather than editing the .md file directly in the GitHub text editor.
+The .Rmd and .md should always be in sync.

 # 3. Software versions
 Client is using: